haesleinhuepf/run_jython_scripts_from_ide/README.md

 ![Image](images/logoutput.png)

 `myMethod` is executed, just like `MyPlugin` and the plugin accesses the right image.
 And all that just by running the `main` function.
-I'm not yet fully aware of all the awesome thing I can do now from within my IDE!
+I'm not yet fully aware of all the awesome things I can do now from within my IDE.
 Awesome!

 Feel free to try the procedure with your IDE.
 Checkout the (full code)[https://github.com/haesleinhuepf/run_jython_scripts_from_ide].